google/oss-fuzz/docs/advanced-topics/code_coverage.md

 # Code Coverage
 {: .no_toc}

-You can generate code coverage report for your project using [Clang Source-based Code Coverage].
-This page walks you through common issues in generating reports.
+You can generate code coverage reports for your project using Clang source-based code coverage.
+This page walks you through the basic steps.
+For more details, see [Clang's documentation].

 - TOC
 {:toc}